What is Study Abroad?

 Where Can I Go?

-Once available only to college seniors and juniors, more and more foreign institutions are opening up their programs to community college students.
-Besides year-long and semester-long programs, concentrated programs during the summer, and short-term travel-study programs are also available.
+You can go anywhere in the world you would like to!
+Besides year-long and semester-long programs, concentrated programs during the summer, short-term travel-study programs are also available.
 With advanced and careful planning, you can find a program to meet your needs and schedule.

 Mount Wachusett Community College has long been a member of one of the largest consortiums of international studies in the world: The College Consortium for International Studies (CCIS).
 CCIS sponsors 80 programs in 31 countries and coordinates through major United States universities and colleges to assist both students and faculty in quality intercultural experiences.
 Some advantages of participating in CCIS sponsored programs include established quality programs, on-site assistance, counseling and referral, optional excursions and recreational activities, and help with the transfer of credit.